Market Analysts see Seelos Therapeutics Inc. [SEEL] gaining to $8. Time to buy?

 Sponsored

-SLS-005 Study on the HEALEY ALS Platform is Expected to Complete Enrollment this Quarter; Top-Line Data Readout Expected Mid-2023.
+SLS-004 Utilizes CRISPR-dCas9 to Target the SNCA Gene Responsible for the Expression of Alpha-Synuclein.

-Seelos Therapeutics, Inc. (Nasdaq: SEEL), a clinical-stage biopharmaceutical company focused on the development of therapies for central nervous system disorders and rare diseases, today announced dosing of the first patient in an open-label basket study of SLS-005 (trehalose injection, 90.5 mg/mL for intravenous infusion) for the treatment of patients with amyotrophic lateral sclerosis (ALS or Lou Gehrig’s disease) in Australia.
+Seelos Therapeutics, Inc. (Nasdaq: SEEL), a clinical-stage biopharmaceutical company focused on the development of therapies for central nervous system disorders and rare diseases, today announced it was selected to receive a grant from The Michael J. Fox Foundation for Parkinson’s Research to advance preclinical research and development of its gene therapy delivered SLS-004 program.

-The results of the trading session contributed to over 10866569 shares changing hands.
-Over the past one week, the price volatility of Seelos Therapeutics Inc. stands at 11.42% while the volatility over the past one month is 8.76%.
+It opened the trading session at $1.02, the shares rose to $1.22 and dropped to $1.02, the range by which the price of stock traded the whole day.
+The daily chart for SEEL points out that the company has recorded 23.17% gains over the past six months.
+However, it is still -154.17% lower than its most recent low trading price.

-The market cap for SEEL stock reached $115.02 million, with 106.07 million shares outstanding and 101.57 million shares in the current float.
-Compared to the average trading volume of 1.14M shares, SEEL reached a trading volume of 10866569 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 1.32M shares, SEEL reached to a volume of 3449045 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SEEL shares is $6.17 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SEEL stock is a recommendation set at 1.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.